SolarLunix/FirstProgramsRepo/ReadME.md

-This was one of my first projects, it is a simple tool to ask people to type in Pizza toppings and then tally them up at the end so that everyone can get the toppings they want at a party without the hassel of trying to hear over people shouting.
+#First Programs Repo

+This repository holds some of my first and oldest projects.
+It is primarily used to look back on and the corresponding code on my computer has been deleted to save space for newer programs.
+Although someday I may return to fix up one of these older projects.